 Ours is a friendly congregation and conversation fills the sanctuary prior to each service until we hear the Westminster Chimes calling us to center and prepare ourselves for worship.
 A musical Voluntary then follows before a worship leader calls us to worship and praise God.

 After we sing an opening hymn, we join our voices together in a prayer of confession to remind us that none of us is without sin.
-The Confession is typically led by a lay member, who then joyfully leads us as we shout out the goods news that we forgiveness is ours through the grace of God in Jesus Christ.
-We then greet one another with peace of Christ.
+The Confession is typically led by a lay member, who then joyfully leads us as we shout out the goods news that forgiveness is ours through the grace of God in Jesus Christ.
+We then greet one another with the peace of Christ.

-The pastor extends a welcome to the all, reminding long time member and first time visitor alike that we are in "God's House and there are no strangers here; all are welcome".
+The pastor extends a welcome to the all, reminding long time member and first time visitor alike that we are in "God's House and there are no strangers here; all are welcome."
 We then share announcements about all the many activities that take place in our busy congregation.

 After we share announcements we may have something special planned, such at the Administration of the Sacrament of Baptism, the Ordination & Installation of New Officers, Welcoming New Members, or Commissioning different groups to special service.